ravendb/book/Intro/Intro.md

-After covering the basics, we'll move into modeling documents in RavenDB, how to build your application in a way that mesh well with document based modeling, what sort of features you need to be aware of when designing the domain model and how to deal with common modeling scenarios, concurrency control and dealing with binary data.
+After covering the basics, we'll move into modeling documents in RavenDB, how to build your application in a way that mesh well with document based modeling, what sort of features you need to be aware of when designing the domain model and how to deal with common modeling scenarios, concurrency control and dealing with data that don't always match the document model (binary data, as an example).

 Following on this high level discussion we'll dive into the client API and explore the kind of advanced options that RavenDB offers us.
 From lazy requests to reduce network traffic to the optimal way to read and write a lot